 If you have doubts or queries about the results of your fertility tests or the tests you should undergo to have your fertility checked, do not hesitate to ask here: Male infertility and men's fertility forum.

-The first test that you will undergo is a physical exam to dismiss the possibility that what is causing you to be infertile are problems of the testes or related with ejaculation.
+The first test that the man undergoes is a physical exam.
+This is to dismiss the possibility of infertility due to problems of the testes or related with ejaculation.

 To this end, the urologist can perform the following exams:

-The goal is to dismiss the presence of anatomical problems that are causing infertility and evaluate whether the male has some kind of ejaculation problem or disease.
-If the cause of infertility is not found through this test, the next step is to carry out a semen test.
+The goal is rule out anatomical problems that could be causing infertility and evaluate whether the male has ejaculation problems or diseases.
+If the cause of infertility is not found through these examinations, the next step is to carry out a semen test.

 Semen analysis

-A semen analysis, also known as sperm test, seminogram or semenogram, is a study of the sperm parameters that determine the quality of a man's semen sample.
-For this test to be effective, an abstinence time of between 3 to 5 days is advisable.
+A semen analysis, also known as sperm test, seminogram or semenogram, is a study of the sperm to determine its quality.
+For this test to be accurate 3 to 5 days of abstience is required before providing the sample.

 The World Health Organization (WHO) establishes minimum values for a normal semen sample.
 Depending on the results of the seminogram, we can know if there are any pathologies or if the semen is normal (normozoospermia).

-In case the semen is altered in any way, we can categorize the condition from which the man suffers according to the affected seminal parameter.
+If the results show abnormalities in the sperm, we can then categorize the condition from which the man suffers according to the alterations observed.

 Macroscopic study

-When a macroscopic analysis of the semen is performed, basic characteristics of the sperm are analyzed at naked eye without having to resort to a microscope.
+When a macroscopic analysis of the semen is performed, basic characteristics of the sperm are analyzed with the naked eye without using a microscope.

 The following is a list of seminal parameters that can be analyzed through a macroscopic study:

-Taking into account these semen analyses, it is not complicated for you to interpret the results of the seminogram by yourself.
+Taking into account this simple semen analyses, it is not complicated for the patient to interpret the results of the seminogram by himself.

 Microscopic study

 The microscopic study of the semen consists of analyzing a small sample under the microscope.
-Thus, the most important seminal parameters that are examined in the semen analysis are:
+The most important seminal parameters that are examined in the semen analysis are:

-- For the sperms to be able to reach the egg and fertilize it, they should move forward rapidly and progressively.
+For the sperm to reach the egg and fertilize it, they should move forward rapidly and progressively.

-- Sperms with abnormal forms will find moving forward more complicated, not to mention the obstacles of the female reproductive tract until they are able to hit the egg.
+Sperms with abnormal forms will find moving forward and the obstacles of the female reproductive tract more complicated to navigate.

-- Sometimes, a sperm test shows the presence of dead sperm in the ejaculate, which are obviously incapable of fertilizing an egg.
-It is important for a high percentage of motile sperm to be available.
+Sometimes, a sperm test shows the presence of dead sperm in the ejaculate, which are incapable of fertilizing an egg.
+This parameter is determined when there is a large number of immotile spermatozoa.

 Do you want to learn more about the seminogram test?
 Learn about it in detail with the following guide: Semen analysis: procedure, cost and interpretation.